-In practice, the timescale at which the atmosphere no longer dominates\footnote{We note that the noise power spectrum of a bolometer or heterodyne receiver generally has a component of `pink' noise.
-This noise, generally related to drifts in gain and thermal properties of the instrument, is higher at lower temporal frequencies (on longer timescales) than at higher ones (on shorter timescales).
-In the case of phase-incoherent detectors such as bolometers or kinetic inductance detectors, this is often referred to as $1/f$ noise \citep[e.g.][]{Mather1982}, while for phase-coherent heterodyne instruments (e.g., receivers relying on amplifiers), this is usually measured as the Allan variance \citep[e.g.][]{Yagoubov2020}.
-In practice, this also drives the requirement to scan quickly enough that the astronomical signal is out of the pink noise-dominated portion of the instrument's noise power spectrum, and generally in a Gaussian white noise (i.e. featuring a more flat power spectrum) portion, where the amplitude of the total cumulative noise is lower \citep[see e.g.,][]{Dunner2013, vanMarrewijk2024b}.} the noise power spectrum of the data is of order $\sim 0.3$~seconds \citep[e.g.,][]{Dunner2013}, which implies a scan speed of $\gtrsim 1.7^\circ \rm s^{-1}$ would be required to recover the $\sim 0.5^\circ$ scales noted in several AtLAST science cases.
+In practice, the timescale at which the atmosphere no longer dominates\footnote{We note that the noise power spectrum of a bolometer or heterodyne receiver generally also has a component of `pink' noise.
+This noise, generally related to drifts in detector gain and thermal properties of the instrument, is higher at lower temporal frequencies (on longer timescales) than at higher ones (on shorter timescales).
+In the case of phase-incoherent detectors -- such as bolometers or kinetic inductance detectors -- this is often referred to as $1/f$ noise \citep[e.g.,][]{Mather1982}; for phase-coherent heterodyne instruments (e.g., receivers relying on amplifiers), this is usually measured as the Allan variance \citep[e.g.,][]{Yagoubov2020}.
+In practice, this also drives the requirement to modulate the signal quickly enough that the astronomical signal is out of the pink noise-dominated portion of the instrument's noise power spectrum, and generally in a Gaussian white noise (i.e.,\ featuring a more flat power spectrum) portion, where the amplitude of the total cumulative noise is lower \citep[see e.g.,][]{Dunner2013, vanMarrewijk2024b}.} the noise power spectrum of the data is of order $\sim 0.3$~seconds \citep[e.g.,][]{Dunner2013}, which implies a scan speed of $\gtrsim 1.7^\circ \rm s^{-1}$ would be required to recover the $\sim 0.5^\circ$ scales noted in several AtLAST science cases.
 However, using data from the Atacama Cosmology Telescope (ACT) and sophisticated modeling of the atmospheric turbulence and time-evolution, \cite{Morris2022} showed that the frequency at which the atmospheric noise meets the detector white noise level can be modulated by scanning.
 In particular, they found that the noise on larger scales was lower for 1.5$^\circ \rm s^{-1}$ scans following the wind direction than for the same speed of scans in the opposite direction. \cite{Morris2022} posited that the optimal scan speed would be that which keeps the atmospheric signal stationary in the time domain (i.e.,\ the ideal case in the so-called ``frozen sky'' approximation discussed in \citealt{Coerver2024}), facilitating for instance filtering and common mode subtraction.
 More recently, \cite{Coerver2024} reported measurements in both intensity and polarized atmospheric noise for the South Pole Telescope, finding the noise was higher for scans taken at higher telescope elevation angles but constant azimuthal speeds.
 They attribute the higher noise levels to the declining angular speed on sky at higher elevation angles of the observations, meaning the frozen sky approximation was not satisfied in these cases.